 How to Grow a Prickly Pear

 Prickly pears are easy to grow.
 They need well-drained soil and can survive on rainwater after established.
-During rooting, the plant should be irrigated every 2 or 3 weeks.
-When you choose a cactus consider, the size it will eventually become and plant it away from pathways and areas where people will brush against it.
+During rooting, the plant should be irrigated every two or three weeks.
+When you choose a cactus, consider the size it will eventually become and plant it away from pathways and areas where people will brush against it.
 Growing prickly pear successfully relies on a warm, dry climate.

 You can easily grow your own prickly pear.
 Propagation from pads is quick and quite simple.
 The pads are actually specialized flattened stems.
 Six month old pads are removed from the plant and set out in a dry area to form a callus on the cut end for several weeks.
 A half and half mix of soil and sand is good for planting prickly pear pads.
 The pad will form roots in a few months.
 During this time, it needs support and should not be watered.
 The pad can be watered after it will stand on its own.